 Efraín Ríos Montt, former president/dictator/army general of Guatemala during the 1980′s, has been found guilty of genocide and crimes against humanity for his role during that country’s civil war.
 This cannot begin to redress the suffering and loss of the Guatemalan people, nor does it do a sufficient job of holding accountable all the individuals who played a part in the genocide (including those in the U.S. government who provided arms and support).
 But it is a symbolic gesture.
 Too little, too late — but still something.
+(UPDATE: Scratch that.
+His conviction has been annulled.
+Said Ana Caba, an ethnic Ixil: “The powerful people do what they want and we poor and indigenous are devalued.
+We don’t get justice.
+Justice means nothing for us.”)

 The trial of Ríos Montt has revived old memories, particularly around a documentary film project I produced as a student at Ithaca College in 1994.
 The film, titled Fight to Return, Return to Fight, follows a group of Guatemalan refugees in Chiapas, Mexico, as they make their way back to their homeland after a 10 year exile.
 Recently, I dug up the U-Matic tape and had the film transferred to DVD.
 It is not particularly good (it is, after all, a student film — although it did win the Best Documentary Award in my class).
 But I suppose it has some social and historical value.